bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 We used [PIXL R](https://pixlr.com/x/), a free online photo editor, to put a bow tie on our chukar.
 Add your avatar to your Twitter account.

+If you want to up your game with a more professional avatar.
+You can pay a Jungle member to create one for you...[@bowtiedfarmer](https://twitter.com/bowtiedfarmer) upgraded mine and has created many others for members of the Jungle.
+He even jollified mine for Christmas.

 ### 5. Buy your BowTied domain

 Go to [Namecheap](https://namecheap.com) and buy `yourbowtiedanimal.com`.
 It's a good idea to buy your domain now even if you are going to use [Substack](https://substack.com/) or another hosted service where you don't need your own domain.
 As the BowTied Jungle gets bigger you don't want someone to buy it before you do.